 Although subsidence is a risk for some properties, it may not always be the problem.
-There are many causes of cracked walls, and subsidence is often the least likely.
+There are many causes of cracked walls, whether bare brickwork, or plaster, and subsidence is often the least likely.

 Cracks can also be caused by changes in seasons.
 Dry weather in the summer and wet weather in the winter causes changes to the ground beneath your property and temperature changes cause woodwork, walls and ceilings to contract or swell.
 For these reasons, cracks often appear wider or narrower at different times of the year.